edgarfinn/React-Intermediate-Reference/README.md

 //{title: "user's title data", categories: "user's cat data", content: "user's content data"}
 ```

-- Then at the start of your render function, you need to access and declare the handleSubmit function from your props:
+- Then at the start of your render method, access redux-form's handleSubmit method from your props, and assign it to a reference:

 ```js
 render () {